 He’s anti-Muslim.
 Pompeo has made discriminatory and dangerously misleading statements about Muslims, which could undermine diplomacy, a critical responsibility of the secretary of state.

 Given Pompeo’s record, he is likely to double down on the devastating Trump-Pence agenda that has hurt women, girls, and communities around the world since day one.
 If you thought Tillerson was bad, this is the man Trump is replacing him with to push the agenda harder and further than before.

-Pompeo’s committee confirmation hearing is scheduled for April 12, and he could go to the Senate floor soon after.
+Pompeo’s committee confirmation hearing went exactly as we expected.
+And despite his extremism, he could go to the Senate floor as soon as the week of April 23.
 Several letters and statements from a diverse set of groups have condemned his nomination for secretary of state, including a letter that Planned Parenthood Federation of America signed along with a coalition of 60 other organizations committed to diplomacy, reproductive rights, and human rights.

 Planned Parenthood believes that all people deserve to live healthy lives and have their human rights respected, protected, and fulfilled — no matter who they are or where they live.
 We need a secretary of state who will protect the rights of women and girls instead of undermining them, who opposes discrimination of LGBTQ people instead of attacking them, who builds bridges with Muslim communities instead of feeding into Islamophobia, and who promotes access to health care, including reproductive health services, instead of seeking to ban abortion and contraception access.
 Pompeo is none of these things, and he must be stopped.

 If senators asked the hard questions on Pompeo's record on women's health and rights and discrimination against LGBTQ people and Muslims, they'd work to #StopPompeo.
 We need a secretary of state who protects #humanrights — not one who tramples them.